John Livesey

 John C. Livesey, PhD earned a bachelor of science in chemistry from Stanford University in 1977 and a doctor of philosophy in pharmacology from University of Minnesota in 1982.
 Returning to the West Coast, he did post-doctoral training in biochemistry and biophysics at the Environmental Health Science Center at Oregon State University (OSU) from 1982 to 1985.
 During his last year at OSU he wrote a book on radiological protection by drugs, which led to a faculty position at the University of Washington (UW) in Seattle.
 After nearly a decade on the faculty at UW, Dr. Livesey came to University of the Pacific in 1994.

 What Dr. Livesey loves about teaching at Pacific is the rewarding contact with the students and a balance between teaching, research and service.
 His goal is to contribute to the education of outstanding pharmacists and pharmaceutical scientists.
 Dr. Livesey also aims to increase the understanding of the effective use of pharmaceutical agents in treating human diseases.
-His teaching focus is in endocrine physiology and cancer biology.
+His teaching focuses are endocrine physiology and cancer biology.

 What originally led Dr. Livesey to explore the field of physiology and pharmacology was an interest in how living organisms work and how chemicals can alter, for better or worse, the processes of life.
 His interest in pharmacy was motivated by his desire to study chemistry and medicine together, resulting in his focus on pharmacology and cancer biology.
 Actively involved in a variety of professional organizations, Dr. Livesey is a member of the American Chemical Society, the American Society for Pharmacology and Experimental Therapeutics, the American Society for Cell Biology, the American Association for the Advancement of Science, the American Association of Colleges of Pharmacy and Sigma X.